 Mitsubishi Electric CEO to resign over falsification of train equipment inspection data

-TOKYO, July 2 (Reuters) - Mitsubishi Electric Corp's (6503.T) CEO on Friday said he will step down after the company revealed it had falsified inspection data, stretching back more than three decades, for air conditioners and brake compressors used by train operators.
+TOKYO (Reuters) -Mitsubishi Electric Corp’s CEO on Friday said he will step down after the company revealed it had falsified inspection data, stretching back more than three decades, for air conditioners and brake compressors used by train operators.

 “I am shocked by this.
 I offer my deep apology for the trouble we have caused,” Takeshi Sugiyama said at a news conference.
 He said he will appoint a successor once he has coordinated the company’s response to the problem.